2022 RHEST Projects

 Project 2: Firmware Reverse Engineering for Trojan Detection on FPGAs

-Project Advisors: Drs.
-John M Emmert and Boyang Wang
+Project Advisors: Dr. John M Emmert

 Background.
 The designs of commercial Field Programmable Gate Arrays (FPGAs) often include third-party intellectual properties (IPs).
 These third-party IPs can be in the form of hard coded and obfuscated modules that are inserted into primary product code or firmware.
 It is possible for untrusted agents/entities to compromise the integrity of third-party IPs without end users’ knowledge by adding Trojan circuits.
 The hidden Trojan circuits can be utilized to leak sensitive information, degrade the capability of the application running on an FPGA, or turn off the application running on an FPGA.